 Companhia Nacional de Música (CNM) published his interpretation of the Saint-Saëns and Strauss Violin Sonatas (“Monteiro´s approach, so full of verve and boldness, tends to sweep listeners off their feet.” – Gramophone).

 Monteiro´s recent CD´s include the Complete Works for Violin and Piano and Solo Violin by Fernando Lopes-Graça (Naxos), which quickly became a bestseller in Portugal and received the highest acclaim from newspapers and musical magazines all over the world.
 This recording was selected for the Critic´s Choice list– November 2014 - of Naxos.

 Equally praised worldwide was his debut recording for Brilliant Classics (2015) with the Complete Music for Violin and Piano by Karol Szymanowski.
 BBC Music Magazine wrote that “Portuguese virtuosos Monteiro and Santos, captured in opulent sound, hurl themselves into the virtuoso fray where appropriate, steering the music’s sometimes meandering course with a firm rudder”.
-Examiner proclaimed that, “Monteiro’s playing on this new recording is particularly effective in escalating the mood of Opus 30 (Myths) beyond the plane of mere mortals”.
+Examiner.com proclaimed that “Monteiro’s playing on this new recording is particularly effective in escalating the mood of Opus 30 (Myths) beyond the plane of mere mortals”.
 Finally, Musical Opinion declared that this recording is “one of the most significant to have been released in recent years with regard towards a completion of this wonderful composer's music”.
-Besides having been the Editor´s Choise and one of the Top 10 CD´s worldwide on Revista Ritmo, this recording was selected as "Classical CD of the Week" (March 2018) by Forbes Magazine (USA).
+Besides being chosen as the Editor´s Choice and as one of the Top 10 CD´s worldwide by Revista Ritmo (Spain), this recording was selected as "Classical CD of the Week" (March 2018) by Forbes Magazine (USA).

 His CD with the Complete Music for Violin and Piano by Erwin Schulhoff, also on Brilliant Classics, received high acclaim by critics, not only in Portugal, but in the UK, France, Spain, Austria, USA, Canada and Brazil.
 In Madrid, it was selected as the Editor´s Choice and as one of the Top 10 CD´s worldwide by Revista Ritmo.
 In the USA, it reached the Favorite Recordings 2016 list on Classical Candor and in São Paulo was selected as the CD of the Week by Radio Cultura and broadcast throughout the country.

-His recordings are available throughout all the major markets in Europe, the USA, Asia, Australia and New Zeland.
+His recordings are available throughout all the major markets in Europe, the USA, Asia, Australia and New Zealand.